turingschool/front-end-curriculum/projects/overlook.md

 **As a manager:**

-* I should be able to enter any customer ID and:
+* I should be able to search for any user by name and:
   * View their name, a list of all of their bookings, and the total amount they've spent
   * Add a room booking for that user
   * Delete any upcoming room bookings for that user (they cannot delete a booking from the past)